ihadabs/git-github-project/README.md

 # Git & Github Project 🗂

-## Use the following steps to complete the project:
+## Complete the following steps to complete the project:

 ### Step 1️⃣:
 1. Create a new git repo